natemago/processagent/README.md

 ## Simple service that reads from stdin and writes to stdout

-A simple service that reads JSON from stdin, does dome processing and writes to
+A simple service that reads JSON from stdin, does some processing and writes to
 stdout:

 File `service.go`: